 DEA & FBI Search Warrant.
 What is true for New Yorkers is also true for New York prosecutors: they are tough.
 More than elsewhere, prosecutors in New York tend to prefer running an investigation and collecting evidence by executing a federal search warrant.
 If this happened to you or your practice or your business, you must understand that a federal magistrate judge saw probable cause that you committed a crime.
 That said, a search warrant is a clear indication that the U.S. Attorney’s Office in New York is planning (if not already determined) to bring felony charges against you.
-However, not every search warrant increases such risk of being charged— if you take immediate steps with your trusted attorney to control the situation and to vigorously oppose the government’s investigation.
+However, not every search warrant increases such risk of being charged— if you take immediate steps with your trusted attorney to control the situation and vigorously oppose the government’s investigation.

 Federal Agents At Your House.
 One of the most common tactics in federal investigations is to send agents for interviews of potential subjects or targets of the investigation.
-If this happens to you, remember that speaking to a federal law-enforcement officer, such as an FBI agent, is the equivalent to testifying in federal court.
+If this happens to you, remember that speaking to a federal law-enforcement officer, such as an FBI agent, is the equivalent of testifying in federal court.
 You can’t undo your statements and even if you believe that you are innocent and have nothing to hide, the trained agents will do their part to interpret your answers diametrically different to what you were trying to say.
 In that moment of surprise, when agents show up unexpectedly, stay calm and polite and insist on the presence of a federal defense lawyer.
-If this lawyer happens to be NYC federal criminal defense attorney Nick Oberheiden, he will reach out to the government on your behalf to first understand what role you may play in this investigation and what benefits there may be for you to volunteer for an interview with law-enforcement.
-While many inexperienced attorneys rush their clients to the FBI simply because the FBI asked them to do so, New York City federal crimianl defense lawyers with actual federal experience will analyze the situation and, in most cases, determine that an interview may not be in your best interest.
+If this lawyer happens to be NYC federal criminal defense attorney Nick Oberheiden, he will reach out to the government on your behalf to first understand what role you may play in this investigation and what benefits there may be for you to volunteer for an interview with law enforcement.
+While many inexperienced attorneys rush their clients to the FBI simply because the FBI asked them to do so, New York City federal criminal defense lawyers with actual federal experience will analyze the situation and, in most cases, determine that an interview may not be in your best interest.